Title

 Ethical research should involve consideration of how data should be collected, so that certain individuals are not left out of reaping the benefits of important research.
 For example, women, non-binary individuals, disabled individuals, and people of certain ethnic backgrounds, and intersections of various demographic factors have been historically left out of clinical trials or when included, their data was inadequately recorded (Clark et al. 2019).
 For example, clinical trials often have questions about sex or gender with limited binary options (overlooking people without a binary sex and non-binary gendered individuals) resulting in a lack of collection of important information that could impact clinical outcomes, research results, and communication about results (Chen et al. 2019).

 Beyond this, even basic studies have historically often neglected to evaluate female animal models which can provide a greater understanding of how the research may successfully translate to more individuals.
 Yet another example is the historical lack of diversity in genomic reference datasets.
-To learn more about how social injustice, sexism and other societal aspects have influence bioethical and therefore data ethics practices, see Farmer (2004).
+To learn more about how social injustice, sexism, and other societal aspects have influenced bioethical and therefore data ethics practices, see Farmer (2004).

 5.2 After Considerations